Herbies editorial team Herbies

 Can You Save A Hermie Plant?

-Yes, luckily you can save a hermie plant and still harvest sinsemilla buds from it.
-These are the steps you need to undertake:
+Yes, luckily, you can save a hermaphrodite cannabis plant and still harvest sinsemilla buds from it.
+Here are the steps to follow:

-1. At first sight of a hermaphrodite plant, immediately remove it from the garden and place it apart from the rest of your plants.
-You need to do it to minimize the risks of unwanted pollination.
+1. At the first sign of a hermaphrodite plant, immediately remove it from the garden and isolate it from your healthy plants.
+This is essential to minimize the risk of unwanted pollination.

-2. Closely follow the development of the hermie’s sex organs.
-When you detect male cannabis pollen sacks/balls/”bananas”, carefully remove them with a pair of sterilized tweezers.
+2. Closely monitor the development of the plant’s sex organs.
+When you detect male pollen sacs, balls, or so-called “bananas,” carefully remove them using a pair of sterilized tweezers.

-If you do everything correctly and timely remove all of the male cannabis sex organs from the hermie plant, you’ll be able to have the harvest you were hoping for.
+If you follow these steps carefully and consistently remove all male sex organs in time, you’ll still be able to harvest the unpollinated buds you were hoping for.

 what are trichomesREAD NOW